Kyle Connor: College

 Connor was named the Big Ten Second Star of the Week for the week ending January 12, 2016.
-During that time he recorded three goals and three assists, including a career-best five-points on January 8, against Michigan State.
+During that time he recorded three goals and three assists, including a career-best five points on January 8, against Michigan State.
 Connor was named the Big Ten Second Star of the Week for the week ending February 2, 2016.
 During that time he recorded two goals and four assists in two games against Penn State.
 On January 28, Connor matched a career-high with five points, including the game-winning goal.
 By reaching 20 goals in 22 games, he and teammate Tyler Motte were the fastest Michigan players to reach 20 goals since Kevin Porter had 20 goals in 21 games during the 2007–08 season.
 Connor became the first Michigan freshman to score 20 goals since Jeff Tambellini scored 26 goals during the 2002–03 season.

-Connor was named the HCA National Rookie of the Month for the month of January, 2016.
-He ranked second nationally with 1.33 goals, 1.50 assists and 2.83 points per game last month, trailing only linemates Motte in goals and points and J. T. Compher in assists.
+Connor was named the HCA National Rookie of the Month for the month of January.
+He ranked second nationally with 1.33 goals, 1.50 assists, and 2.83 points per game last month, trailing only linemates Motte in goals and points and J. T. Compher in assists.
 Connor was named the Big Ten First Star of the Week for the week ending February 23, 2016.
-He joined Tyler Motte as the only players in the Big Ten to earn First Star of the Week honors three times this season.
+He joined Tyler Motte as the only player in the Big Ten to earn First Star of the Week honors three times this season.
 Connor is the fifth Michigan freshman ever to reach the 50-point mark, and the first since current assistant coach Brian Wiseman reached the mark in 1990–91.

 Connor was named the Big Ten Second Star of the Week for the week ending March 1, 2016.
 Connor is in the midst of a 23-game point streak, the longest by a Michigan player since Mike Knuble had points in 21 straight games during the 1994–95 season.
 He is the first Michigan player to reach 60 points since Kevin Porter recorded 63 points in 2007–08, and the first Michigan freshman to reach the 30-goal mark since Danny Felsner had 30 goals in 1988–89.
 Connor is also the first freshman in college hockey to record 30 goals since Thomas Vanek in 2002–03.
 Connor was named the Big Ten First Star of the Week for the week ending March 15.
 Connor extended his Red Berenson-era (since 1984) Michigan record point streak to 23 games with four goals in two wins against Penn State.